Taylor Davis (baseball): Baltimore Orioles

 On January 23, 2020, Davis signed a minor league contract with the Baltimore Orioles that included an invitation to Spring Training.
 Davis did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
 On October 29, 2020, Davis re-signed with the Orioles on a new minor league contract.
 Davis was assigned to the Triple-A Norfolk Tides to begin the 2021 season.
 In 12 games with the club, he posted a .289/.372/.368 slash line with 5 RBI.

 Pittsburgh Pirates

 On June 15, 2021, Davis was traded to the Pittsburgh Pirates in exchange for Jose Berroa.
 Davis had 5 at-bats in 2021, getting 2 hits.
 On November 16, Davis was released by the Pirates.

-On March 11, 2022, Davis re-signed with the Pirates on a minor league contract that included an invitation to Spring Training.
-On August 5, 2022, Davis was designated for assignment.
+On March 11, 2022, Davis re-signed with the Pirates on a minor league contract that included an invitation to spring training.
+On August 5, Davis was designated for assignment.
+He cleared waivers and was sent outright to the Triple-A Indianapolis Indians on August 7.
+He elected free agency following the season on October 6.

+Coaching career

+On January 22, 2024, the Pirates organization hired Davis to serve as the catching and game–planning coach for their Double–A affiliate, the Altoona Curve.